mkobar/hotspot/README.md

 Issues have been disabled on this repo, if you do find an issue or have a question consider posting it on the [Ionic Forum](http://forum.ionicframework.com/).
 Or else if there is truly an error, follow our guidelines for [submitting an issue](http://ionicframework.com/submit-issue/) to the main Ionic repository.

 ## Updating Repository
-If your forked your master, then you need to add the upstream master
+If you forked your master, then you need to add the upstream master

     git remote add upstream https://github.com/BillionaireBoysClub/hotspot.git